 Alpine touring (the French call it randonnée) is backcountry skiing outside of a controlled ski resort boundary using your own power to get up the hill.
 No lifts means fewer people and less competition for fresh tracks, but the decision making, risk and responsibility—where you go, what you ski, what adventures you have along the way—is entirely up to you.

 Sound like something you’re interested in?
 Keep reading.

 Before you head into the backcountry on your new AT gear, be sure to take an avalanche safety course to learn about snow stability, terrain choice, rescue techniques and more.
-We recommend an AAIRE Level I course or its equivalent.
+We recommend an AIARE Level I course or its equivalent.
 You should also be equipped with an avalanche transceiver (beacon)

 , snow shovel